 It has been thought that high quality yielding tea cultivars would produce similar quality attributes in all areas of growth under similar fertilizer and plucking application hence uniform agronomic practices currently practised in most tea growing areas.
-But the results presented here demonstrate that the levels of saturated, unsaturated, and total fatty acids vary significantly due locations, indicating that similar rate of fertilizer (Tables 6 7 and 8) do not produce similar effects in all locations.
-Thus each region of production has an optimal fertilizer application rate.
+But the results presented here demonstrate that the levels of saturated, unsaturated, and total fatty acids vary significantly due locations, indicating that similar nitrogenous fertilizer application rates do not produce similar effects in all tea growing locations (Tables 6, 7 and 8) implying each region of production has an optimal fertilizer application rate.